hacktoon/nami/README.md

 ## PLANNING
-- determine basin type
-  - count number of water sides on basin to decide if forms river
-  - endorreic - may form deserts and semi-rivers
-  - exorreic
+- start a fill for each city,
+- Each city can have only 4 neighbours (road portals) stop if found 4 neighbors
+- start a fill for each capital
+- city has a routing table
+- each route has a id, cities,

 ### BlockLayer